Nigerian Scientists Develop Easy-to-Use Cholera Test to Prevent Outbreaks

 "Beyond direct health benefits, health research fosters innovation and product development.
 These discoveries can lead to the creation of startup companies that employ people, generate economic wealth, and produce life-saving products.

 "The COVID-19 pandemic serves as a prime example.
-Before the vaccine's development, the global economy suffered tremendously due to lockdowns and travel restrictions that brought the world back on track.
+Before the vaccine's development, the global economy suffered tremendously due to lockdowns and travel restrictions.

-Lamenting the lack of priority given to health research funding in Nigeria, Salako advocated for a significant increase in annual funding to N500 billion, emphasising the need to train researchers, fund projects, and drive innovation.

-He said increased investment would allow Nigeria to address its specific health challenges, such as Lassa fever, which has plagued the country for years.